HeliumEdu/heliumcli/README.md

 is then available from the command line with `helium-cli`.

 More details pertaining to project compatibility, installation, and configuration can be found in the [Helium CLI Wiki](https://github.com/HeliumEdu/heliumcli/wiki).

+## Contributing

+Want to contribute financially?
+If you've found `helium-cli` useful, [sponsorship](https://github.com/sponsors/alexdlaird) would also be greatly appreciated!